ProfessionalSalmon/wine-quality-prediction/README.md

 Feature Importance: Identifies the chemical properties that most affect wine quality.

-Initial results show that features like alcohol, volatile acidity, and sulphates have a significant impact on predicting wine quality.
+Initial results show that promising models.

 ## Usage
 To run the notebook locally, ensure you have the following dependencies installed: